 1982 Belgian Grand Prix

 With Ferrari withdrawing following Gilles Villeneuve’s death and Renault suffering the usual reliability issues, the race was left to be fought between Keke Rosberg and John Watson.
-Rosberg had looked in control for most of the race but, despite having to fight through from 10th on the grid, Watson had looked after his tyres better and pinched the lead - and the win - with two laps to go.
-Rosberg remained second ahead of Niki Lauda in third, though after the race his McLaren was discovered to be underweight and he was disqualified, giving Eddie Cheever his first F1 podium for Ligier.
+Rosberg had looked in control for most of the race but, despite having to fight through from 10th on the grid, Watson had looked after his tyres better and pinched the lead – and the win – with two laps to go.
+Rosberg remained second ahead of Niki Lauda in third, whose McLaren was discovered to be underweight after the race.
+Lauda was disqualified, giving Eddie Cheever his first F1 podium for Ligier.

 1993 Spanish Grand Prix

 Alain Prost and Damon Hill battled for the lead in the first half of the race until Hill’s engine failed, leaving Prost to complete a straightforward win ahead of Ayrton Senna, who had to fend off a late charge from Michael Schumacher.
 Michael Andretti finally made it to the end of a race in fifth place – although he was a lap down on teammate Senna.